 At the time of death, surviving family members are often at a loss as to how to begin to plan the funeral for their loved one.

-The priests and deacons of the parish, as well as Sister Pat McMahon, OSF, are available to walk the family through the planning and execution of the funeral Mass or service.
-They will meet with the family, explain the options, give the family copies of readings and songs from which to choose, and encourage them to take as active role in the funeral.
+The priests and deacons of the parish, as well as Sister Teresa Tuite, OP, are available to walk the family through the planning and execution of the funeral Mass or service.
+They will meet with the family, explain the options, give the family copies of readings and songs from which to choose, and encourage them to take an active role in the funeral.

 In cases where the family would like to include a eulogy, a member of the family should discuss this during the funeral planning process.
 The best place for a eulogy is at the Vigil or Wake Prayer Service on the day or evening before the funeral.
 If a eulogy is to be given at the funeral Mass, it will follow Holy Communion.
 A eulogy should be no more than one typed page.
 It should concentrate upon the life of the loved one, highlighting the deceased virtues and qualities.
 Good taste and good humor are appropriate.